FOR THE DEVELOPMENT OF JINR

 - in Relativistic physics of atomic nuclei (heavy ions): The experimental long-term task of JINR’s megascience project NICA is investigation of hot and dense strongly interacting QCD-matter, search for a mixed phase and critical point in the QCD phase diagram with the main goal to shed light on the poorly explored region of this diagram and clarify the basis of QCD in the nonperturbative regime and other theoretical approaches for the description of strongly interacting matter.
 To this end, in the nearest seven years, JINR should put the NICA complex into operation, complete the installation of the BM@N and MPD detectors, and reach their design parameters to obtain new results in understanding hot-dense baryonic matter and its phase transitions.
 The NICA energy is believed to be particularly interesting because it corresponds to maximal net baryon density at the time of “freezing”.
 At this energy, the system takes the maximum amount of space-time in the form of a mixed phase of quark-hadron matter (coexistence of hadron and quark-gluon phases).

-- in Condensed matter physics: the main goal is the development of experimental facilities in order to utilize efficiently the possibilities of the IBR-2 pulsed reactor – one of the three most intense neutron sources in the world.
-Studying the physics and chemistry of complex fluids and polymers, functional materials, novel physics of nanosystems brings new technological applications in power engineering, electronics, biology, medicine, etc. The lifetime of the IBR-2 reactor by its design is scheduled up to mid-2030s, therefore within this Seven-year plan a concept for a new world-class neutron scattering facility has to be developed.
+- in Condensed matter physics: the main goal is the development of experimental facilities in order to utilize efficiently the possibilities of the IBR-2 pulsed reactor — one of the three most intense neutron sources in the world.
+Studying the physics and chemistry of complex fluids and polymers, functional materials, novel physics of nanosystems brings new technological applications in power engineering, electronics, biology, medicine, etc. Since the planned lifetime of the IBR-2 reactor is limited to the middle 2030s, then within the framework of the new seven-year plan it is necessary to develop a concept and preliminary design of a new world-class facility for research with beams neutrons, and also begin the work on development of a fuel load for the new source.
+Also, as part of the current seven-year plan, activity will be started on modeling experimental infrastructure of the new source, including elements experimental installations with prototyping of individual components at the IBR-2.

 - in Information Technology, the main goal is to carry out fundamental promising and advanced research in the field of distributed computing, computational mathematics and computational physics aimed at the creation and use of new computing platforms, the development of new mathematical methods, algorithms and software by addressing urgent problems arising in experimental and theoretical studies.
 The solution of this task is closely related to a wide range of research conducted at JINR in high-energy physics, nuclear physics, condensed matter physics and nanotechnology as well as radiobiology and biophysics, and several other areas that require application and development of new approaches to modeling physical processes, processing and analysis of experimental data, including application in the studies within the NICA project, in the neutrino programme and in other strategic goals of the Institute.
 Within the modern computerized world, the advancement of the development in this direction is fundamental for the progress in all the other areas of the JINR research.